 The Society of Breast Imaging and the American College of Radiology recommends that women 40 years and older have a mammogram every year.
 There are two types of mammograms, screening and diagnostic.
 Screening mammograms are routinely given and can show changes in the breast up to two years before a patient or doctor can detect them.
 Diagnostic Mammograms are used to evaluate a patient with abnormal clinical findings.
 Each diagnostic mammography patient will receive verbal test results prior to leaving their appointment.

-Our mammography equipment is accredited by the American College of Radiology in both Breast Imaging and Biopsy, and is certified by the FDA to ensure quality breast imaging.
+Our mammography equipment is accredited by the American College of Radiology in both Breast Imaging, Breast Aspirations and Breast Biopsy, and is certified by the FDA to ensure quality breast imaging.
 If further tests are deemed necessary, an ultrasound scan, aspiration or core-biopsy may all be performed at the TPCA facility.

 This exam will take 15-20 minutes.
 Please wear a two piece outfit for your comfort.
 Do not wear deodorant, perfume or powder underneath the arms or around the breast area.

 Follow up with your referring physician within 3-5 business days for routine exam results.